Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 1. _Small black square._ Track subpoint automatically created by a routing engine.
 Can't be moved to new position.
 Is automatically readjusted if a neighboring routing point is changed.
 1. _Red square._ Selected routing point.
 Can be moved to new position.
-1. _Magenta circle with dark grey border._ Start or end of a track range.
+1. _Magenta circle with dark gray border._ Start or end of a track range.
-1. _Small grey square._ Hidden trackpoint.
+1. _Small gray square._ Hidden trackpoint.

 Icons 1 - 5 are related to the edit position mode.
-Icons 6 and 7 are related to the track range selection und hide trackpoint modes.
+Icons 6 and 7 are related to the track range selection and hide trackpoint modes.

 ## Add point to track